Sexual Violence against Women during the Holocaust

 Dr. Saidel and Dr. Hedgepeth first met as National Endowment for the Humanities Visiting Scholars during a 1996 summer seminar at Brandeis University.
 For nearly three decades, they have collaborated as colleagues and lecturers, engaging international audiences on women’s experiences during the Holocaust.

-Dr. Marta Havryshko is a historian and the Dr. Thomas Zand Visiting Assistant Professor in Holocaust Pedagogy and Antisemitism Studies at the Strassler Center for Holocaust and Genocide Studies, Clark University.
+Prof. Marta Havryshko is a historian and the Dr. Thomas Zand Visiting Assistant Professor in Holocaust Pedagogy and Antisemitism Studies at the Strassler Center for Holocaust and Genocide Studies, Clark University.
 She previously served as Director of the Institute at the Babyn Yar Holocaust Memorial Center in Kyiv.
 Her research appointments include fellowships and visiting positions at institutions such as the United States Holocaust Memorial Museum, Yad Vashem, the Vienna Wiesenthal Institute for Holocaust Studies, the German Historical Institute Warsaw, and others.
 Dr. Havryshko has published extensively on World War II, the Holocaust, nationalist movements, and sexual violence in war and genocide, and is currently developing a book on sexual violence during the Holocaust in Ukraine.

 This panel is intended for scholars, educators, students, and all those engaged in Holocaust studies, gender studies, and the ethics of historical testimony.